GramyPomagamy/gsps-layouts/README.md

 > nodecg install speedcontrol/nodecg-speedcontrol
 > ```

-This bundle relies on the [obs-websocket](https://github.com/Palakis/obs-websocket) plugin, so make sure you have this installed (custom address/port and password can be specified in the bundle's config if needed).
+This bundle relies on the [obs-websocket](https://github.com/Palakis/obs-websocket) plugin (included in OBS 28!), so make sure you have this installed (custom address/port and password can be specified in the bundle's config if needed).

 #### Music Player